4th Global Conference

 Joint Organising Chairs:

 The conference is part of the Probing the Boundaries programme of research projects.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.
+All proposals accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
+Selected proposals may be developed for publication in a themed hard copy volume(s).
+All publications from the conference will require editors, to be chosen from interested delegates from the conference.

 Please note: Inter-Disciplinary.Net is a not-for-profit network and we are not in a position to be able to assist with conference travel or subsistence.